rlugojr/sample-apps/example-elk-stack/README.md

 ```

 In this case we are using the same pattern for the `$PORT` variable as with the
-previous applictions, but this time we are converting our pipeline via `sed` -
+previous applications, but this time we are preprocessing our pipeline using
-but we need a place for that value to land.
-We can now update our pipeline to
+`sed` - but we need a place for that value to land.
+We can now update our
-include this:
+pipeline to include this:

 ```
 input